babel/website/docs/v8-migration.md

 ### `@babel/plugin-syntax-import-assertions` {#babel-plugin-syntax-import-assertions}

 The proposal evolved into [import attributes](https://github.com/tc39/proposal-import-attributes), which now Babel supports parsing by default.
 You can remove `@babel/plugin-syntax-import-assertions` from your config, and replace the following patterns in your codebase:

 ```diff title="input.js"
 - import value from "module" assert { type: "json" };
 + import value from "module" with { type: "json" };
 ```

+### `@babel/plugin-proposal-import-attributes-to-assertions` {#babel-plugin-proposal-import-attributes-to-assertions}

+This plugin transforms the standard import attributes `with { type: "json" }` to the legacy form `assert { type: "json" }`, which is supported only by obsolete Chrome (91-122) and Node.js 18.
+You can safely remove this plugin if your [compilation targets](./options.md#targets) does not include those versions.

 ### `@babel/plugin-proposal-record-and-tuple` {#babel-plugin-proposal-record-and-tuple}